 A diverse range of housing options, including different prices, sizes, types and a mix of rental and for-sale is key to encouraging complete neighborhoods where families and households of all types and incomes can choose to live.
-Housing diversity includes the single-unit homes that are already found in many Denver neighborhoods like Harvey Park and College View-South Platte, as well as units of different types and sizes that can complement an existing single-unit pattern.
-The vision in Blueprint Denver is for every neighborhood to offer affordable housing options.
+Housing diversity includes the single-unit homes that are already found in many Denver neighborhoods like Harvey Park, Harvey Park South and College View-South Platte, as well as units of different types and sizes that can complement an existing single-unit pattern.
+The vision in Blueprint Denver is for every neighborhood to offer affordable housing options in a variety of unit types and sizes.

-Affordability does not just refer to subsidized housing and options for people at extremely lowincome levels.
-It also affects an increasingly wide spectrum of Denver's workforce who consistently struggle to find affordable housing.
+Affordability does not just refer to subsidized housing and options for people at extremely low-income levels.
+It also affects an increasingly wide spectrum of Denver's workforce such as teachers, service professionals and medical care specialists who consistently struggle to find affordable housing.
 The most common measure of affordability assesses the "burden" housing costs put on a household.
-If a household pays more than 30% of their gross income in rent or mortgage payment, taxes, and basic utilities, they are considered to be "costburdened."
-The higher the cost burden, the greater the need.
+If a household pays more than 30% of their gross income in rent or mortgage payment, taxes, and basic utilities, they are considered to be "cost-burdened."
+The higher the cost burden, the greater the need for affordable housing.
 Cost burden is important because it also indicates how well a household can manage other expenses and how much disposable income they have to contribute to the economy.

 Access to safe, affordable housing has never been more important in Denver.
-Today 100,000 more people live in Denver than just a dozen years ago, and this growth is expected to continue for the foreseeable future.
+Today, 100,000 more people live in Denver than in 2010, and this growth is expected to continue for the foreseeable future.
 Home prices and rents have risen dramatically making housing increasingly unaffordable to many.

-Existing housing in the study area consists largely of single unit dwellings and multi-family residential units generally with more than 20 units per building.
+Existing housing in the study area consists largely of single-unit and multi-unit residential dwellings generally with more than 20 units per building.
 Residents of the Loretto Heights plan area have expressed worry over involuntary displacement and gentrification that could result from the redevelopment of the former campus.
-Long-term residents also fear affordability will diminish as the community grows increasingly more popular with young families and firsttime home buyers.
-This fear, coupled with the community's desire to have the option to agein-place, accentuates the need for a variety of housing options.
-Adaptive reuse of existing campus buildings as affordable housing, such as Pancratia Hall, can help meet this need.
+Long-term residents also fear affordability will diminish as the community grows increasingly more popular with young families and first-time home buyers.
+This fear, coupled with the community's desire to have the option to age-in-place, accentuates the need for a variety of housing options.
+Adaptive re-use of existing campus buildings as affordable housing, such as Pancratia Hall, can help meet this need.